 Paleomagnetic research at Otago is facilitated by the Otago Paleomagnetic Research Facility, a nationally available state of the art palaeomagnetic research facility.
-Find out more about the diverse research projects in paleomagnetism at Otago

 New Zealand is an outstanding place to study igneous and metamorphic petrological processes with an extremely wide array of different rock-types and crustal levels exposed as a result of New Zealand's geological history.
-Find out more about research in petrology at Otago.

 Areas of structural geology research at the Department of Geology include the Alpine Fault, Otago Faults and geodynamics amongst other things.
-Find out more about structural geology research at Otago.

 Products of magmatic systems feature in work by members of the department with interests in New Zealand's crustal evolution (xenoliths in volcanic ejecta), in evolution of plutonic rocks, and in physical volcanology.
-Find out more about volcanology research at Otago.

 Other active research areas

 The Department of Geology is also very active in other key research areas such as: